JCGithu/Colloquial-Studio/README.md

 -- Sub messages have errors with the ID
 -- Fine tune the sliders for range inputs
 -- Preload pronouns?
+-- Background opacity does not auto update after loading from a URL

 ### To Do